Hotslicer/Shreyan-Phadke-BlueStamp-Eng-Portfolio/index.md

 # Second Milestone

 For my second milestone, I finished the electrical wiring, set up the GRBL 0.9 software, and made my pen plotter draw sample images from existing GCode files.
 The pen plotter uses CNC mill software to turn images into coordinate points.
 It then moves the tip of the pen through the various coordinate points.
 A servo at the end lifts the pen when needed to create breaks in the image.
-Overall the function of the pen plotter has been fulfilled however the next step is to take my own images and convert them into GCode files for the Pen Plotter to draw.
+With milestone #2 the function of the pen plotter has been fulfilled however the next step is to take my own images and convert them into GCode files for the Pen Plotter to draw.

 The most significant challenge I overcame with milestone 2 was the software setup.
 The X-Code Arduino uploader which added the GRBL software to the Arduino UnoMega needed Windows 10, however, I used Mac.
 I tried to use Bootcamp utility to get Windows on my Mac but after trying 3 different solutions bootcamp ultimately didn't work.
 I get around this I used my mentor's computer to upload the GRBL hex file to the Arduino.